blueSparrow2000/DiceBlackJack/README.md

 2025.05.18 Fixed bug: breaking dice on dealer's turn
 Dice have image and its highlight, and its number is received from DBJ environment
 Dice are contained in a dice container
 Freeze mode: You can freeze a die to get guaranteed number next turn, once per game
-Random mode: Use random dice combinations and its abilities!
+Guarded mode: Added royal dice that protects player against burst, for once Random mode: Use random dice combinations and its abilities!
 Added aqua, dark, royal skin (their abilities are to be determined)

 TBU: